Friedrich Air Conditioner

 - Helpful website and customer service: Air conditioning units can be complicated, but Friedrich’s helpful support website offers information about each unit, how-to videos, downloadable manuals and brochures, frequently asked questions and more.
 Friedrich’s customer service representatives are available by phone, mail or through a contact form on their website.

-- Best for homeowners, renters and business owners who need air conditioning solutions.
+- Best for: homeowners, renters and business owners who need air conditioning solutions.

-Friedrich Air Conditioner Company Profile
+Friedrich Air Conditioner Company Information

 - Company Name: